Priests for an Apostolic Age Catholic Conference

 Leading for Innovation | January 23-24

-Join us for an optional pre-conference gathering as we explore how to listen empathetically to the needs of the parish more effectively, ideate more quickly, and ultimately architect ministry moments that matter.
+Get the most out of your experience by joining us for this pre-conference workshop.
+Learn how to listen empathetically to the needs of your parishioners more effectively, ideate quickly, and ultimately architect ministry moments that matter.
+Limited space available.

 Hyatt Regency – DFW International Airport

 Join us at the Hyatt Regency at the Dallas-Fort Worth (DFW) intl. airport from Tuesday, January 24 to Friday, January 27, 2023.
 The Hyatt Regency is conveniently located adjacent to the airport and provides a complimentary shuttle service to the hotel from DFW baggage claim.
 There is no airport transportation cost for attendees.

 Conference attendees will receive a discounted hotel rate of $169/night plus tax by booking through the hotel link provided.
 The room block is limited, so do not delay in booking your room.
 All reservations must be made by January 3, 2023.